When it comes to knowing about wood, are you a newbie or a know-it-all?

 Let us move on to the wood filler now.
 It is a product used to carry out smooth surface repairs on the cracks and holes in the wood.
 Wood fillers consist of a binding agent and some filling substances.
 They are of multiple types based on the composition; we’ll briefly discuss them later.

-These fillers can patch up both small-grained and large-grained kinds of wood and are vital for porous wood like Walnut or Oak.
+These filters can patch up both small-grained and large-grained kinds of wood and are vital for porous wood like Walnut or Oak.
 Unlike putty, they are used to repair internally and help the wood maintain its integrity.

 Wood fillers are used on natural woodwork projects prior to the lacquering.
 They aren’t high on looks or finish like putty, therefore need sanding out and painting.
 Once you’ve repaired the cracks and filled the holes, you can use sandpaper to tone it and apply a fresh coat of paint to give it some finishing.